Rory Kostjasyn: Background

-Kostjasyn was born in Sydney, New South Wales, Australia and grew up in Berkeley Vale on New South Wale's Central Coast.
+Kostjasyn was born in Sydney, New South Wales, Australia and grew up in Berkeley Vale on New South Wales' Central Coast.
 Of Russian and Irish descent, Kostjasyn's grandparents on his father's side are both from Russia.

 He played his junior football for the Berkeley Vale Panthers, and was signed by the Sydney Roosters as a teenager, playing for their Jersey Flegg Cup side.
 While contracted to the Roosters, Kostjasyn played for their New South Wales Cup affiliate Newtown.

 He played in the 2006 NSW Cup grand final for Newtown who were the Sydney Roosters feeder club at the time against Parramatta.
 Newtown would lose the grand final 20-19 at Stadium Australia.

 After not playing first grade at the Roosters, he signed with the Melbourne Storm for the 2010 season.